Stefano Lilipaly: 2021–22 season: Final season with Bali United

-Borneo F.C.
-Samarinda
+Borneo Samarinda

 Lilipaly was signed for Borneo to play in Liga 1 in the 2022–23 season.
 Lilipaly made his Borneo debut in a pre-season 2022 Indonesia President's Cup against PS Barito Putera on 22 June 2022, he coming as a substitute for Arya Gerryan in the 83rd minute.
 Three days later, Lilipaly scored his first goal in the 2022 President's Cup for the team in a 1–2 victory over Persija Jakarta at Segiri Stadium.
 Three days later, Lilipaly scored a brace for the club in a 3–0 win over RANS Nusantara and scored in a 4–0 win over PSS Sleman on 11 July 2022.
 He has scored a total of 4 goals in this tournament, and also managed to bring the team to the final round, although in the final match lost to Arema.

 On 24 July 2022, Lilipaly made his league debut in a 3–0 win over Arema at Segiri Stadium.
 He scored his first goal for the club on 7 August 2022 in a 4–1 winning match against Persib Bandung at Segiri Stadium.
 LIlipaly selected as the best player in the third week of the 2022–23 Liga 1.
 On 9 December, Lilipaly scored a brace in a 2–4 win against PSIS Semarang, the latter result saw Borneo Samarinda move to 3rd position in the league table.
 On 23 December, Lilipaly scored the opening goal in a 1–1 draw over PSM Makassar, and also scored the opening goal, scoring a penalty in a 3–1 win against Persikabo 1973 on 16 February 2023.

 On 20 February 2023, Lilipaly scored the opening goal for the club, scoring a long range in a 1–1 draw with Persita Tangerang at Indomilk Arena.
-He continued his good form on 8 March with give assists a opening goal by Muhammad Sihran in a 3–1 win over Persija Jakarta, whilst also scored who made it 2–1 in the 80th minute.
+He continued his good form on 8 March with give assists an opening goal by Muhammad Sihran in a 3–1 win over Persija Jakarta, whilst also scored who made it 2–1 in the 80th minute.
+He then scored a free kick against his former club Bali United on 3 April in the gameweek 32 of Liga 1, in a 5–1 win at Segiri Stadium.
+He scored a free kick again in a 4–2 home win against RANS Nusantara on 9 April.

+On 28 October 2023, Lilipaly scored a hat-trick against Dewa United in a 3–1 win.